The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 - Possesses self-awareness and accepts responsibility and accountability when necessary.

-- Possesses professional skull to tail approaches to accommodate a variety of audiences.
+- Possesses professional skills to tailor approaches to accommodate a variety of audiences.

 - Is committed to creating platforms for Tribes to articulate their values and perspectives, including by centering Tribal preferences in the work whenever possible.